 The business office telephone may not be used for private calls by park residents.
 Charges will be made for using copy and fax machines.
 Only office personnel will operate the equipment.

 Season runs from October 1 to April 30.
 “Off season” is May 1 to September 30.
 There will be no sub-leases in the off season without Board approval.

 Each space must have at least one palm tree which is the park’s responsibility.
 Palm and Ficus trees are trimmed commercially and are the responsibility of the Co-op.
 Permission of the board is required for removal, replacement, or planting of all trees.

 A park directory is updated and printed each year and is available in the office.
 A park brochure is also available.

 PARK TOOLS AND EQUIMENT

-Any park tools removed from park maintenance shed, Space # 177, must be signed out on the clipboard located on the west wall of shed.
+Any park tools removed from park maintenance shed, Space # 177, must be signed out on the clipboard located in the shed.
 Borrowed tools or equipment should be returned immediately after use.
-Take good care of equipment and call park employee’s attention to malfunctioning equipment you may have used.
+Take good care of equipment and call park manager’s attention to malfunctioning equipment you may have used.
 Equipment such as mowers, blowers, trimmers, and power washer are not to be used by shareholders.
 Commonly used tools should be supplied by the shareholders.

 Pets are not allowed in the park.